danny0838/git-store-meta/README.md

 ### Update

-After a `--store` and commit, `--update` can be run to update metadata only for changed files, which is much faster than to re-scan all revisioned files:
+After a `--store` and commit, `--update` can be run to update metadata only for changed files and directories, which is much faster than to re-scan all revisioned ones:

     git-store-meta.pl --update

-`--directory` (`-d`) can be added so that changed directories (those with added, deleted, or renamed files) are also updated:

-    git-store-meta.pl --update -d

 Note that files or directories not considered changed by Git are not updated, even if their metadata have been changed, and a `--store` is required to record